Omair-Rahman/N-Queen-Problem/README.md

 # N-Queen-Problem
-This problem is solved using backtracking algorithm in C++ language.
+This problem is solved using backtracking algorithm in C++ programming language.